-In this inventive, Gondry-esque comedy, Saturday Night Live's earnest goofball Kyle Mooney is a man obsessed by the only TV show he's ever seen, a littleknown series about a magic bear saving the world.
+In this inventive, Gondry-esque comedy, Saturday Night Live's earnest goofball Kyle Mooney is a man obsessed by the only TV show he's ever seen, a littleknown series about a magic bear saving sweet fellowship in extreme fan culture, and the liberating power of sheer silliness with the conviction of the true believer

 James (Mooney) has lived in a bunker for 25 years.
 His only contact is with his parents (Mark Hamill and Jane Adams), and his only source of external stimulation is the 80s-style 'Brigsby Bear Adventures', delivered weekly on VHS cassettes.
-He's probably the world's most intense student of the Brigsby mythos.
+He's probably the world's most intense student of the Briasby mythos

 When James has to leave his bunker and meet other people, he loses access to new episodes.
-The slow-dawning solution to this emergency celebrates sweet fellowship in extreme fan culture, and the liberating power of sheer silliness with the conviction of the true believer.
+The slow-dawning solution to this emergency celebrates